Parkreiner/automate-the-boring-stuff/Chapter 04/_notes.md

 ["cat", "rat", "elephant"]
 ```

 If you try removing a value that does not exist, you'll get a `ValueError`.
-On the flipside, removing a value that
+On the flip side, removing a value that
 appears multiple times will only remove the first instance.

 ### `.remove()` vs `del`

 Both operations are great for deleting values, but they do have different uses. `del` is great when you know the index
 of the value you want to delete, but not necessarily what that value is. `.remove()` is great when you know what value
 you want to delete, but not necessarily where it's located (though things do get muddier when you have multiple
 instances of the same value in an array).

 ## Sorting list elements with `.sort()`

 The `.sort()` method allows you to arrange list elements of a similar type "in order" and in place.
 For numerical
 values, this will arrange them from least to greatest.
 For alphabetical elements, they'll be sorted lexicographically*.
 However, you can't use the method when your list contains a variety of values, such as numbers and strings.